pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 -------------------------

 Once you have an account you can upload your distributions to :term:`PyPI <Python Package Index (PyPI)>` using :ref:`twine`.

-If this is your first time uploading a distribution for a new project, twine will handle registering the project.
+The process for uploading a release is the same regardless of whether or not the project already exists on PyPI - if it doesn't exist yet, it will be automatically created when the first release is uploaded.

+For the second and subsequent releases, PyPI only requires that the version number of the new release differ from any previous releases.

 .. code-block:: text